telerik/blazor-docs/getting-started/client-blazor.md

 Now your project can use the Telerik UI for Blazor components.

-If you prefer video instructions, you can also check the video tutorial below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fwR8Yxe7DPQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Step 5: Add a Component to a View

 The final step in this tutorial is to use a Telerik UI for Blazor component in a view and run it in the browser.

 1. In the `~/Pages/Index.razor` view, add a `TelerikButton` component.
 @[template](/_contentTemplates/common/get-started.md#add-component-sample)

+## Video Tutorial

+If you prefer video instructions, you can also check the video tutorial below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fwR8Yxe7DPQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## See Also